 This course covers the foundations of audio production for multimedia contexts including radio/podcasting, video/cinema/film, TV, and interactive multimedia.

-Prerequisite: COMM 243 and COMM 244.
+Prerequisite: COMM 244, or permission of instructor and department chair.

-Offered: Fall, Spring.
+Offered: Annually.

 COMM 344 - Broadcast Journalism (4)

 The preparation, writing, production, and editing of broadcast news are discussed.
 Emphasis is on local and special news events.
 An analysis of broadcast policies and principles of news management are presented.